watercourse-cc/watercourse/contact.md

     [jobs@watercoursecounseling.org]()

 Records requests:
- We are happy to accommodate records requests.
-We require 10 business days to process your request.
+ We are happy to accommodate records requests, and require 10 business days to process your request.
 Please call us at 612-822-8227 for more information.

 ## Join our Mailing List